 The Friends worked with the team at Wild in the City CIC to create a wonderful family day with an array of nature-based learning & arts, plants and food growing.
 There were over 500 visitors during this 1-day event.

 Peace & Wellbeing Festival

-The Friends created a showcase of over 100 performers of dance, poetry and spoken word.
+The Friends created a showcase of over 200 performers of dance, music, poetry and spoken word.
 The day included the Croydon Peace Festival, the Peace Dance and a performance by the London Mozart Players of the Anthem for Peace.
-There were over 8,000 attendees during this 1-day event.
+There were over 8,000 attendees during this 1-day event at Trafalgar Square.

 The Peace Garden Project

-The Friends are creating a new garden within the historic Walled garden dedicated to peace.
-We are working with 12 diverse local community groups and national organisations to create this project.
+The Friends created a new garden within the historic Walled garden dedicated to peace.
+We are working with diverse local community groups and national organisations to create this project.
 For more information on this project and who how to join in, please see the Transform The Walled Garden section of this website.